Naman1369/E-commerce/README.md

 - We have create address form in frontend page.
 - We have also create an state that will store input address
 - We have also implemented the logic where we click on add address in profile it should navigate to this form page.

+## Milestone 22: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an endpoint that will receive the address from address form in frontend.
+- We have also added the address to the address array inside user collection.